 The example game shown here is played on a 9 by 9 board, and illustrates most of the rules in action.
 It is a game played between two professionals.
 Try to see how the players use the threat of capture to develop their positions.
 Notice also how they try to connect their own stones, and separate those of the opponent.

 Most games of Go start fairly peacefully, with each player loosely mapping out territory in different parts of the board.
-On a full size board, play usually starts in the corners.
 In this example on a small board, Black plays first in the centre.
+On a full size board, play usually starts in the corners near the handicap points.

 |The numbers in the figures show the order in which the stones are played.
 In later figures, stones which have already been played are not numbered.|

 With 1 and 3 in Figure 1, Black exerts influence over the

 right side of the board; while with 2 and 4, White lays claim

 to the top left corner.
 With 5, Black aims to exclude White